Windows Defender Updates

 With a patch management tool like Patch Manager Plus you can install Windows Defender automatically by keeping track of the Definition Updates being released every now and then.
 It's tedious to update them frequently from the anti-virus vendors site and also consumes a lot of bandwidth.
 This patching tool has a feature called Automated Patch Deployment (APD) which has an option to install Windows Defender automatically.

-Follow the steps given below to update the Windows Defender definitions:
+Follow the steps given below to install the Windows Defender definition updates:

 - Navigate to the Patch Manager Plus console and go to Admin -> Deployment Settings -> Automate Patch Deployment.